betagouv/figpot/README.md

 npm run jest --- --ci --passWithNoTests "./src/features/document.spec.ts"
 ```

 It would be great while contributing to mimic what's done inside `document.spec.ts` with the input tree and the output tree to confirm what you are developing or fixing is working.
-Don't forget to share the Figma file you based your work on (either with a public link or with a Figma binary export), it allows us to reproduce it our own hand.
+Don't forget to share the Figma file you based your work on (either with a public link or with a Figma binary export), it allows us to reproduce it on own hand.

 ### Debugging